Jillderon/daily-deals/PROCESS.md

 This document will provide as a logbook for the overall process of the final project for Minor Programming

 ## Monday day 1 - 09/01/2017:
 - Brainstorming about idea for final project.
-One of the supervisors helped me a lot with working out my idea.
 - Setup Github repository.
 - Add README.md.
 - Setup xcode project.